kartAI/ntnu-kpro-ai-assistant/docs/manuals/developer_setup.md

 ## Setup
 Start by making a copy of the `.env.example` file and renaming it to `.env`.
 This file contains the environment variables that the application needs to run.
 You can change the values of the variables to match your environment.

-Run the following command in the root folder to copy the `.env.example` file:
+Run the following command in the `frontend/` folder to copy the `.env.example` file:
 ```bash
 cp .env.example .env
 ```